JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/wdl_development.rst

     conda install -y -c bioconda bbmap==38.69
     conda install -y -c bioconda samtools==1.9

-Of course you can install cromwell if you wanted to test on your labtop, etc., by adding the command
+Of course you can install Cromwell if you wanted to test on your labtop, etc., by adding the command

 .. code-block:: bash

-    conda install -y -c bioconda cromwell
+    conda install -y -c bioconda Cromwell

 ***********************************
 Download the Example WDL repository